otrv4/otrv4/otrv4.md

 ## Client Profile

 OTRv4 introduces Client Profiles.
-The Client Profile contains a Client Profile's Identifier, the Client Profile owner's instance tag, the Ed448 long-term public key, information about supported versions, a profile expiration date, a signature of all these, and an optional transitional signature.
+A Client Profile has an arbitrary number of fields.
+At minimum, a Client Profile contains a Client Profile's Identifier, the Client Profile owner's instance tag, Ed448 long-term public keys, information about supported versions, a profile expiration date, a signature of all these, and an optional transitional signature.
+It has variable length.

 There are two instances of the Client Profile that should be generated.
 One is used for authentication in both DAKEs (interactive and non-interactive).
 The